 New Thread Subject Line: Check this out!
 FW: notes from Tuesday

 We all have overwhelming inboxes and busy schedules, so it’s not always possible to respond to emails right away.
-We try to think of email response times in the following buckets:
+The appropriate response window depends on the person:

 Some do's and don'ts for OOO replies:

-Include “OOO” in your subject line so people can easily identify the automated response.
+- DO: Include “OOO in your subject line so people can easily identify the automated response.

 If you're taking a vacation for an extended period of time, it may be helpful to have a way of earning your attention for truly urgent, require your attention, situations.
 Here's an email HubSpotter Beth Dunn sent before her month-long sabbatical:

 This is just a friendly reminder that I'll be on sabbatical for the whole month of February.
 If you have any pressing microcopy needs while I'm gone, the designers on each of your teams stand ready and willing to serve in my stead.